spe-uob/2020-HealthcareLake/README.md

 ### Deployment

 #### Step 1: API pre-requisites
-In order for you to deploy the Terraform infrastructure, the API module requires the Node.js app to be bundled into a Zip file and uploaded to an S3 bucket.
-The Terraform code can then reference this script when deploying the Lambda function with API Gateway.
+The API module requires the Node.js Lambda to be bundled into a Zip file and uploaded to an S3 bucket.
+The Terraform code can then reference this script when deploying the function with API Gateway.

 Create an S3 bucket to upload the lambda.zip
 ```sh